celery/ceps/draft/celery-5-high-level-architecture.rst

 Each worker declares an inbox queue in the :term:`Message Broker`.

-Publishers may publish messages to that queue in order to execute tasks on a specific worker.
+Publishers may publish :term:`messages <Message>` to that queue in order to execute tasks on a specific worker.

-Celery uses the Inbox Queue to defer execution of the worker's internal tasks.
+Celery uses the Inbox Queue to schedule the execution of the worker's internal tasks.

 While disabling the inbox queue is possible, some functionality will be lost.

 Publisher
 ---------

-The Publisher is responsible for publishing messages to a :term:`Message Broker`.
+The Publisher is responsible for publishing :term:`messages <Message>` to a :term:`Message Broker`.

-It is responsible for publishing the message to the appropriate broker cluster according to the configuration provided to the publisher.
+It is responsible for publishing the :term:`Message` to the appropriate broker cluster according to the configuration provided to the publisher.

 The publisher must be able to run in-process inside a long-running thread